Semantic Information Recovery in Wireless Networks: Introduction

-Recently, enabled by the rise of ML in communications research, deep learning-based NLP techniques, i.e., transformer networks, were introduced in \cite{farsad_deep_2018, xie_deep_2020, xie_deep_2021, weng_semantic_2021} for the task of text and speech transmission.
-Although recovery of the messages is the main objective, the aim of these techniques is to learn compressed hidden representations of the semantic content of sentences.
-This leads to performance improvements in semantic metrics, especially at low SNR compared to classical digital transmissions.
+Recently, drawing inspiration from Weaver, Bao, Basu et al. \cite{weaver_recent_1949, bao_towards_2011, basu_preserving_2014} and enabled by the rise of ML in communications research, Deep Neural Network (DNN) - based NLP techniques, i.e., transformer networks, were introduced in Auto Encoders (AE) for the task of text and speech transmission \cite{farsad_deep_2018, xie_deep_2020, xie_deep_2021, weng_semantic_2021}.
+The aim of these techniques is to learn compressed hidden representations of the semantic content of sentences to improve communication efficiency, but exact recovery of the source (text) is the main objective.
+The approach improves performance in semantic metrics, especially at low SNR compared to classical digital transmissions.

-For the first time, the authors in \cite{shao_learning_2022} showed that task-oriented communications (Level C) for edge cloud transmission can be mathematically formulated as an Information Bottleneck (IB) optimization problem.
-Moreover, for solving the IB problem, they introduce a Deep Neural Network (DNN) - based approach and show its applicability for task-oriented communications, i.e., for the specific task of edge cloud transmission.
-But they do not consider semantic communications in particular.
+Not considering Weaver's idea of semantic communication in particular, the authors in \cite{shao_learning_2022} show for the first time that task-oriented communications (Level C) for edge cloud transmission can be mathematically formulated as an Information Bottleneck (IB) optimization problem.
+Moreover, for solving the IB problem, they introduce a DNN-based approximation and show its applicability for the specific task of edge cloud transmission.
 The terminus \textit{``semantic information"} is only mentioned once in \cite{shao_learning_2022} referring to Joint Source Channel Coding (JSCC) of text from \cite{farsad_deep_2018} using recurrent neural networks.
 In \cite{farsad_deep_2018}, the authors observe that sentences that express the same idea have embeddings that are close together in Hamming distance.
 But they use cross entropy between words and estimated words as the loss function and use the word error rate as the performance measure, which both do not reflect if two sentences have the same meaning but rather that both are exactly the same.

 As a result, semantic communication is still a nascent field: It remains still unclear what this term exactly means and especially its distinction from Joint Source Channel Coding (JSCC) \cite{farsad_deep_2018, bourtsoulatze_deep_2019}.
-As a result, many survey papers aim to provide an interpretation, see, e.g., \cite{popovski_semantic-effectiveness_2020, calvanese_strinati_6g_2021, lan_what_2021, uysal_semantic_2022}.
-We will revisit this issue in Sec. \ref{sec:2}.
+As a result, many survey papers aim to provide an interpretation, see, e.g., \cite{popovski_semantic-effectiveness_2020, calvanese_strinati_6g_2021, lan_what_2021, uysal_semantic_2022, gunduz_beyond_2023}.
+We will revisit this issue in Sec.~\ref{sec:2}.